 Click here to calculate your own risk of a heart attack or stroke if you have the results of a recent full health check-up (systolic blood pressure and cholesterol/HDL ratio).

-If you have no other risk factors then your doctor will first recommend diet and lifestyle changes:
+If you have no other heart disease risk factors then your doctor will first recommend diet and lifestyle changes:

 - If you smoke, do your utmost to quit

 - Restrict your salt intake to less than 5g – 6g per day

 - Limit alcohol to 20g – 30g/day for men, 10g – 20g/day for women

 - Avoid excess caffeine

 - Eat more fruit, vegetables and dairy products by following a DASH diet

 - Maintain a healthy weight (BMI less than 25 Kg/M2), with a waist circumference of <102cm for men, <88cm for women

 - Exercise briskly for at least 30 minutes on 5 to 7 days of the week.

 The RESPeRATE guided breathing device is also effective.